alterakey/trueseeing/README.md

 ### Extension API

-Extension API lays under the `trueseeing.api` package.
-We provide type information for these classes, your IDE will assist you.
+Our extension API lays under the `trueseeing.api` package.
+As we provide type information with it, your IDE will assist you when writing your extensions.

 #### Commands

-To define a new command, implement `trueseeing.api.Command` and advertise the command you provide.
+To define new commands, implement `trueseeing.api.Command` and advertise them.

 The following class will provide a sample command as `t`, for example: